yamashita-room-335/online_assets/README.md

 Since I used RxDart for that function, you can delete this library if you implement it with another logic.

+#### Path

+Used to extract the extension from a relative path or only the extension from a relative path as a value to be passed to an iOS method.

+This library can be removed if implemented in a different logic for simple processing.

 #### Video Player

 I adopted it just to handle large file size assets in the sample, so of course, you can delete it.